 We also located the Rutherford family living in Haynesville in 1870.
 This census lists Olmstead Rutherford, born about 1820, and his wife, Lucy, born about 1825.
 Interestingly, Olmstead was born in Virginia.

-“Armstead Rutherford + children + wife, Lucy” were contracted in a work agreement with John H. Rutherford of Houston County dated 1 January 1867 and approved 3 May 1867, The U.S. Freedmen’s Bureau listing for Olmstead Rutherford, circa 1867, includes a contract with John H. Rutherford to “Join forces to put (land) in order” and, once in repair, “a just division of mules of land shall take place (with) each Party.”
+“Armstead Rutherford + children + wife, Lucy” were contracted in a work agreement with John H. Rutherford of Houston County dated 1 January 1867 and approved 3 May 1867, The U.S. Freedmen’s Bureau listing for Olmstead Rutherford, circa 1867, includes a contract with John H. Rutherford to “Join forces to put (land) in order” and, once in repair, “a just division of mules, land fowl shall take place (with) each Party – responsible for the good treatment of stock & food for the cultivation of the land.”

 In 1860, prior to the contract, John H. Rutherford enslaved sixty-five individuals, ranging from 6 months to 80 years old.
 The Rutherford property was located outside of Hayneville and consisted of 700 acres of land.
 The Rutherford home does not stand today.